-A paved surface, such as a car park, of less than 200 m2 is unlikely to contribute to flooding problems and may be designed to have free-draining run off in accordance with clause 3.6.6.
+- incorporating SUDS techniques as in clauses 3.6.3 and 3.6.4; or a. - using a traditional piped drainage system as in clause 3.6.7. b - A paved surface, such as a car park, of less than 200 m is unlikely to Small paved areas contribute to flooding problems and may be designed to have free-draining run off in accordance with clause 3.6.6.